Fireless locomotive: Wheel arrangements

 Another German company, Hohenzollern, built some articulated fireless steam locomotives with a cab at each end.
 Only one of the bogies was powered, making the wheel arrangement B-2.

+The Chemins de fer de L'Ouest in France also built compressed air locomotives with B′B′ wheel arrangements for the Meudon Tunnel in the early 1900s, despite being quite similar to diesel and electric locomotives, both in wheel arrangement and in having a cab at each end, they did not seem to be successful and were all scrapped by 1910, being replaced by simpler electric locomotives.

 Current use

-Steam traction became obsolete in the 1950s in the United States, and throughout the 1960s to 1990s in Europe, and was largely replaced by diesel or electric traction.
+Regular steam traction became obsolete in the 1950s in the United States, and throughout the 1960s to 1990s in Europe, and was largely replaced by diesel or electric traction.
 However, fireless steam has its merits, especially where there is an abundant cheap source of steam, such as in industrial sites, at thermal power stations or refuse incineration plants, where fireless steam locomotives are used for shunting at very low cost.

 As they do not emit any exhaust except steam, they can shunt into buildings without endangering the workforce with noxious fumes.

-Considering that shunting locomotives are typically working for only about 10% of the time, 90% waiting for work; a diesel locomotive, idling most of the time, burns too much fuel producing nothing.
-A well insulated modern steam accumulator can preserve pressure over many hours, is nevertheless ready to provide tractive effort immediately.
+Considering that shunting locomotives are typically working for only about 10% of the time, 90% waiting for work; a diesel locomotive, idling most of the time, burns too much fuel while producing nothing.
+A well insulated modern steam accumulator can preserve pressure over many hours, but is nevertheless ready to provide tractive effort immediately.
 Thus the operating cost of a fireless steam shunter can be far less than that of a comparable diesel, is an environmentally-friendly alternative to the internal combustion engine.

 Fireless locomotives are also safer to operate than conventional steam locomotives, aside from the elimination of ignition hazards.
 The primary cause of a locomotive boiler explosion is the depletion of boiler water, through inattention or excessive use, exposing the crown sheet directly to the flames of the firebox without the cooling effect of the water covering, weakening it to the point of failure.
 A fireless locomotive eliminates this danger—if it runs out of sufficient water, it simply ceases to move—although precautions must be taken as with any other pressure vessel.
 Furthermore, they do not require careful monitoring of water levels and boiler pressure, or careful distribution of coal in the firebox for efficient combustion, and thus can be operated by less-skilled staff, not requiring a fully qualified locomotive engineer and fireman.